horizontalsystems/horizontalsystems.github.io/index.md

 [DIAGRAM image]

-You may easily verify that Horizontal Systems DAO implemented using the same library by looking up the smart contracts Horizontal Systems DAO on the Ethereum blockchain.
+You may easily verify that Horizontal Systems DAO was implemented using the same library by looking up at the smart contracts of Horizontal Systems DAO on the Ethereum blockchain.

 - HS DAO contract (token contract address)
-- HS DAICO contract (token sale conrtact adderss)
+- HS DAICO contract (token sale contract address)
 - HS Development Team contract
 - HS Investors contract

 Every single line of code we have is open source and gives any responsible investor or developer a way to actually verify every single word mentioned on this website.
-Infact, we enocurage you to do exactly that!
+In fact, we enocurage you to do exactly that!

 > There are no disclaimers or agreements here, but the open code!
 >